Data Storage and Security

 Regarding information that you choose to upload or share through Whereby, our Terms of Service state:

-"You are responsible for your use of the Whereby, including the lawfulness of any content displayed, shared, uploaded or otherwise made available by you in the Service (“the User Content”).
-User Content includes room names, and you are responsible for ensuring room names does not include Prohibited User Content (as listed below).
-Your room names are used to construct the URLs identifying your rooms, and guests you invite and other third parties can (request to) enter your rooms based on these URLs.
+"You are responsible for your use of the Whereby, including the lawfulness of any content displayed, shared, uploaded, or otherwise made available by you in the Service (“the User Content”).
+User Content includes room names, and you are responsible for ensuring room names do not include Prohibited User Content (as listed below).
+Your room names are used to construct the URLs identifying your rooms, and guests you invite, and other third parties can (request to) enter your rooms based on these URLs.
 As these guests do not need to authenticate to Whereby in order to do this, please be aware that room names must be considered public information.
 Do not include information that you do not want to make public in room names."

 Data Processing Agreement (DPA)

 For our paying customers, we offer a Data Processing Agreement.
-These plans allow companies and organizations to set up team accounts, and thus have the ability that an admin user can import emails of other employees when inviting them (which constitutes Personal Identifiable Information).
+These plans allow companies and organizations to set up team accounts, and thus, have the ability that an admin user can import emails of other employees when inviting them (which constitutes Personal Identifiable Information).
 We have a Data Processing Agreement (DPA) as part of our Terms of Service for all our paying customers.

 DPA Spring 2021